peterfairfield/anaxis/f/boatwights.md

 Some demon stats for the guards, or perhaps throw in something more thematic of what happens to Finders when they go bad.

+Big Fight

+The big fight is both inside and outside the palace.

+The PCs need to get inside, find the Finders and do something about them, unnoticed.
+The Finders will attempt to stop them, using their counter-sappers, their shape changers, assassins, and their own considerable skills.
+They also have a few fire-based monsters.

+They get inside and can't find the Finders until they find the "Last Stand" room.

+The PCs might have to fight the Garrison and the counter-sappers to get in.

+The PCs encounter the Erimesh in here.
+If they kill any of the Erimesh, they are in for it, even if they are outside the room.
+The Erimesh have a lot of powers to detect anyone outside the room, so they are going to find them.

+The Place

+The place is a palace, but it is also a fortress.
+The outside is covered by a strange substance that can turn your stuff to stone.
+The inside is a maze of switches and stone.
+Everything is stone.

+The Finders are inside.
+They will do anything to keep their secrets and to keep the PCs from getting at them.

 # The Bad Finder

 ~10th level shadow evoker.
 What is he doing here? #TBD